 Check out my entire diagnostic, therapy and surveillance story here.

-The picture below is me in Barbados a month before I was diagnosed.
+The pictures below were taken in Barbados a month before I was diagnosed.
 Glad Chris and I didn’t know what was coming, we had a great time.
 My ‘hamster cheeks’ are no longer there!